Layr-Labs/eigenlayer-docs/docs/eigenlayer/economy/economy-calculation-and-formulas.md

 ---

-## Data Quality and Reconcialiation
+## Data Quality and Reconciliation

-As a foundation to showcase EigenLayer's economy, we provide the best data quality possible by indexing data from Ethereum directly and reconcile each data points with other independent sources to guarantee the most accurate and up-to-date information.
+As a foundation to showcase EigenLayer's economy, we provide the best data quality possible by indexing data from Ethereum directly and reconciling each data point with other independent sources to guarantee the most accurate and up-to-date information.

 ## Data Freshness

-Some data are updated every minutes, while some are updated every hour.
+Some data is updated every minute, while others are updated every hour.

 Please refer to each metric below for their data freshness.